SlaybaughLab/BART/install_build.md

 # Installations
 ## Packages requirement on BART
 The C++ core is based upon the third-party library [deal.II](http://www.dealii.org/).
-Besides, PETSc is required to provided MPI interface and corresponding objects such as sparsematrix etc.
+Besides, [PETSc](https://www.mcs.anl.gov/petsc/) is required to provided MPI interface and corresponding objects such as sparse matrix etc. Note that BART does not interface with PETSc directly, but rather uses [wrappers](https://dealii.org/8.4.1/doxygen/deal.II/group__PETScWrappers.html) from deal.II.

 Before installation process, it is required to have CMake.
 If installation is on Mac OSX, xcode and commend line tool is also required.
 Checkout deal.II [wiki](https://github.com/dealii/dealii/wiki/MacOSX) for instructions.